top of page

 Hiking solo has a unique appeal, but sometimes we crave a little company.
 Sharing the challenge of a hike with another person will affect the entire experience.
 Whether this change is positive or negative rests heavily on the partner.

 The good news is that trails are more populated than ever after the massive boom in 2020.
-Thanks to that, there's an abundant crop of both new and experienced trekkers to pick from for a competent hiking buddy.
+Thanks to that, there's an abundant crop of both new and experienced hikers to pick from for a competent hiking buddy.
 All that's left is knowing what to look for, and where to find them.

 Trail Buddies on Mount Ascutney: Windsor, VT - Photo Credit: Mei-Ling Rosario